elunna/nerfhack-changelog/README.md

 * Stethoscopes don't work on undead or nonliving monsters.
 * Rusty tin openers can break.
 * Applying a cursed horn of plenty causes hunger.
-* Using a cursed unlocking tool has a chance to break (Evil)
+* Using a cursed unlocking tool has a chance to break (EvilHack)
-* Credit cards may slip through a lock when cursed or hero is fumbling (xnh).
+* Credit cards may slip through a lock when cursed or hero is fumbling (xNetHack).
-* Reduce crystal ball paralysis if player has free action (Dyna)
+* Reduce crystal ball paralysis if player has free action (Dynahack)
-* saddles are now twice as common (FIQ)
+* saddles are now twice as common (FIQHack)
 * Switch probabilities of bags of holding vs oilskin sacks so BoH are more rare.
-* Make beartraps stackable (xnh).
+* Make beartraps stackable (xNetHack).
 * Tools have the same recharging limits as wands and have a chance to crumble (instead of exploding)

 #### Safer bags of holding:
 The following safeguards were added to protect players from exploding bags:
 * Players cannot put **known** wands of cancellation or magical bags into **identified** bags of holding.
-Keep in mind, unknown wands and bags are still dangerous and should be handled with care until formally identified (dnh)
+Keep in mind, unknown wands and bags are still dangerous and should be handled with care until formally identified (dNetHack)
 * Players are prevented from tipping **known** explosive items into **identified** bags of holding
 * Empty wands of cancellation may still be placed inside bags of holding (no risk of blowing up)